Small Steps, Sensible Choices, Superior Health.

-But if you want more information on this process or the science of fats,
+But if you want more information on this process or the science of fats, click here.

 Butter begins with a cow that grazes on fresh grass.
 The cream from the cow is made into butter.

 The key to getting healthy butter is to make sure the cream is from cows that are grass fed.

 Many commercial dairy industries are using grains as feed and the cows are frequently treated with hormones, antibiotics and other chemicals.

 If you're done with the margarine vs butter debate, let's move on to finding quality butter.
 To make healthy choices in butter, you really have some options.

-If they are supplemented with grains, ask about the quality of the grain, since a large majority of corn is
+If they are supplemented with grains, ask about the quality of the grain, since a large majority of corn is genetically modified these days.

 Making homemade butter is really very simple.
-My daughter found a recipe and made a batch of butter in about 10 minutes or less.
-We didn't have raw milk, so we used a good quality organic cream.
-It was delicious!
+My daughter made a batch of butter in about 10 minutes, simply using heavy cream and a little sea salt.

 Butter contains many beneficial nutrients that actually protect us from heart disease.
 It contains Vitamin A, lecithin, it has a number of antioxidants, it's rich in selenium.

 Bottom line, butter is natural, wholesome and one of the healthiest fats in the world.
 Healthy butter has withstood the test of time, unlike margarines and hydrogenated tub spreads.